Wyamio/Wyam.Web/Input/getting-started/obtaining.md

 ```
 #tool nuget:https://www.myget.org/F/wyam/api/v2?package=Wyam&prerelease
-#addin nuget:?package=Cake.Common
 #addin nuget:https://www.myget.org/F/wyam/api/v2?package=Cake.Wyam&prerelease
 ```

 Note that you'll also need to delete the existing "tools\Wyam" and "tools\Addins\Cake.Wyam" folders if they exist (otherwise Cake will just use the existing packages and won't download the new packages).
-Also note that the `#addin` directive for `Cake.Common` needs to come before the one for `Cake.Wyam` to ensure the Cake common library is downloaded from the standard NuGet feed before downloading `Cake.Wyam` from the Wyam development feed as shown above.

 To use the development feed inside a Wyam configuration file for a particular module, specify it like this: